jsheaven/scrypt/README.md

 <h2 align="center">User Stories</h2>

-1. As a developer, I want to use a modern `scrypt` implementation that is fast and that makes use of the Web Crypto API
+1. As a developer, I want to use a modern `scrypt` implementation that is actively maintained and makes use of the Web Crypto API

 <h2 align="center">Features</h2>